joestubbs/coe379L-sp24/docs/unit03/neural_networks.rst

 Next step is to compile the model using the ``compile`` method.
 With compile, you can configure the model for tarining.
 For example, model.compile can take following arguments

+``Note`` : This is an example, do not run this code to compile your model.

 .. code-block:: python3

     Model.compile(